 5. Click SAVE.
 A success message appears once the data ingest job is saved successfully.
 In addition, you can check the execution history using View Execution History.

 In case of failure, you can click on the status of a particular data ingest job to view the cause.
 Also, the Failed column contains a link to download the error file which contains the failure reason of a job.

 How to Upsert Data into Matrix Data-Object

 You must create a data ingest job to perform an Upsert on an existing Matrix Data-Object.

 To upsert data into a Matrix Data-Object:

-1. Navigate to Amazon S3 Connector > [Click on the desired data ingest job].
+- Navigate to S3 Connector > [Click on the desired data ingest job].